garrandall/popular-music-data/tracks/i-love-your-smile-shanice.md

 Smile, sike

-Ooh, I love your smile (smile for me)
+Oh, I love your smile (smile for me)
 Yes I do boy, hee
 I love your smile
 I love your smile, baby